raj-open/herz/README.md

 ## Development ##

 See [CONTRIBUTING.md](CONTRIBUTING.md).

+## References ##

+The structure of the code in this repository is entirely the work of the owner.
+Some methods in this repository (e.g. the automatic recognition of cycles) are in part inspired by literature, e.g. [^Heerdt2019].
+The remaining methods (esp. polynomial fitting methods) and corresponding code in this repository was developed independently by the repository owner.

 [^Heerdt2019]: Heerdt, Paul M et al. "A pressure-based single beat method for estimation of right ventricular ejection fraction: proof of concept." _The European respiratory journal_ vol. 55,3 1901635.
 12 Mar.
 2020, doi:10.1183/13993003.01635-2019